defold/doc/docs/en/manuals/libraries.md

 ## Setting up library dependencies

 Open the project that you would like to access the library from.
 In the project settings, add the Library URL to the *dependencies* property.
 You can specify multiple dependent projects if you want.
-Just list them separated by spaces:
+Just add them one by one using the `+` button and remove using the `-` button:

 ![Dependencies](images/libraries/libraries_dependencies.png)